E4School/cis-110/scenarios/group-03-corporate-it-policy-dispute.md

 # GROUP 3: Corporate IT Policy Dispute

-**Vocabulary:** word processors, fair use, variables, storage, multithreading
+**Vocabulary:** cloud applications, data classification, compliance policies, automated storage, data governance

-**BACKSTORY:** MegaCorp's legal department discovered that employees were unknowingly violating copyright laws by copying proprietary code snippets into **word processors** and claiming **fair use** protections.
-David's IT team found that these **variables** and code samples were scattered across the company's **storage** infrastructure, with **multithreading** applications automatically caching sensitive data in multiple locations.
-Lisa's legal team had been advising employees that **fair use** covered educational and commentary purposes, not realizing that developers were storing actual **variables** containing customer data in their **word processors**.
-The problem escalated when a departing employee's laptop contained 15GB of proprietary **variables** in **word processor** files, all stored across the company's **storage** network due to **multithreading** backup processes.
-A compliance audit revealed that **fair use** policies weren't being applied correctly, and **storage** systems contained thousands of potentially infringing files.
-IT wants to restrict **word processors** and **storage** access, while legal argues that **fair use** education and proper **multithreading** configuration would solve the **variables** problem without breaking workflows.
+**BACKSTORY:** MegaCorp's legal department discovered that employees are using unauthorized **cloud applications** for document collaboration, creating GDPR compliance risks due to unclear **data classification** and cross-border data transfers.
+David's IT team identified that sensitive customer information is being stored in unapproved SaaS tools without proper **compliance policies**, while **automated storage** systems are syncing this data across multiple jurisdictions.
+Lisa's legal team had been advising employees that standard **cloud applications** were acceptable for internal use, not realizing that **data governance** regulations require explicit controls for customer data processing.
+The problem escalated when a departing employee's cloud accounts contained customer PII distributed across dozens of **cloud applications**, all synchronized through **automated storage** without **data classification** controls.
+A GDPR audit revealed that **compliance policies** weren't being enforced consistently, and **data governance** frameworks lacked visibility into shadow IT usage.
+David wants to restrict unauthorized **cloud applications** and implement mandatory **data classification**, while Lisa argues that **compliance policies** education and flexible **data governance** would solve the problem without disrupting workflows.

-**DAVID (IT Director):** "We're running out of **storage** space because employees keep massive files on their drives.
-This **multithreading** application is also consuming **storage** resources."
+**DAVID (IT Director):** "We have no visibility into what **cloud applications** employees are using.
+Customer data is scattered across unauthorized platforms without proper **data classification**."

-**LISA (Legal Counsel):** "Employees need **word processors** for documentation, and they're citing **fair use** for copyrighted materials.
-You can't restrict **word processors** access."
+**LISA (Legal Counsel):** "Employees need productivity tools for collaboration.
+We can't just block **cloud applications** without providing approved alternatives that support their workflows."

-**DAVID:** "But they're storing **variables** and code snippets with customer data.
-The **multithreading** apps cache **variables** locally, eating up **storage**."
+**DAVID:** "But they're processing customer PII in unsecured **cloud applications**.
+Our **automated storage** policies can't enforce **data classification** on external platforms."

-**LISA:** "So educate them about **fair use** and **storage** limits.
-Don't just block **word processors** and break their workflow."
+**LISA:** "So train them on **compliance policies** and provide guidance on approved **cloud applications**.
+Don't just block everything and break productivity."

-**DAVID:** "**Fair use** education takes time.
-Meanwhile, these **variables** are scattered across every **storage** device, and **multithreading** makes it worse."

-**LISA:** "Then fix the **multithreading** configuration instead of punishing people for using **word processors** under **fair use** guidelines."

-### Critical Thinking Questions:
-- What kind of amateur operation doesn't have proper version control and data loss prevention?
-Any real company uses Git with proper branching strategies and DLP tools.
-This sounds like IT horror stories from 2005.
-- Code snippets in Word documents?
-What developer puts code in a word processor instead of GitHub or Stack Overflow?
-This scenario was clearly written by someone who's never seen actual development workflows.
-- Fair use for code?
-Bro, everything's open source or proprietary with clear licenses.
-Real developers know the difference between MIT, GPL, and commercial licenses.
-This legal confusion only exists in academic hypotheticals.

-## Scenario Improvement Analysis

-**Validity of Criticisms:** The criticisms are entirely valid.
-The scenario reflects a fundamental misunderstanding of modern software development and corporate IT practices:

-1. **Outdated development practices** - No modern organization stores code in Word documents or relies on manual file management
-2. **Misapplied legal concepts** - Fair use doctrine doesn't apply to code licensing, which has well-established frameworks
-3. **Unrealistic technical problems** - The "multithreading backup" issue suggests confusion about how modern backup systems work

-**Proposed Rewrite to Address Criticisms:**

-The scenario should address genuine modern IT governance challenges:

-- **Setting**: Corporation implementing new data governance policies in response to GDPR/CCPA compliance requirements
-- **Conflict**: IT director David wants to implement automated data classification and access controls, while legal counsel Lisa is concerned about overly restrictive policies impacting productivity
-- **Technical issues**: Focus on real challenges like shadow IT (employees using unauthorized SaaS tools), data residency requirements, and balancing security with developer productivity
-- **Legal framework**: Replace "fair use" confusion with actual compliance issues like data retention policies, cross-border data transfers, and vendor risk management
-- **Stakes**: Regulatory compliance deadlines, potential fines for data mishandling, and maintaining competitive development velocity
-- **Resolution path**: Include options for graduated policy implementation, automated compliance tools, and training programs that reflect actual corporate governance practices

-This reframing addresses legitimate tensions between security, compliance, and productivity using realistic corporate IT challenges.
+**DAVID:** "**Compliance policies** training takes months to implement.
+Meanwhile, customer data is being processed without **data governance** controls, and **automated storage** makes tracking impossible."

+**LISA:** "Then implement graduated **data governance** controls instead of blanket restrictions.
+Help employees choose compliant **cloud applications** rather than forcing underground workarounds."